RandomFeatures/TweenEngine-CSharp/README.md

 ```

 The following example will move the target horizontal position from its current location to x = 200, then from x = 200 to x = 100, and finally from
-x = 100 to x = 200, but this last transition will only occur 1000ms after the previous one.Notice the ".sequence()" method call, if it has not been
-called, the 3 tweens would have started together, and not one after the other.
+x = 100 to x = 200, but this last transition will only occur 1000ms after the previous one.
+Notice the ".sequence()" method call, if it has not been called, the 3 tweens would have started together, and not one after the other.
 ```
 new TweenGroup().Pack(new Tween[]
 	{